AI-Equity/project-leia.github.io/index.markdown

 toc_icon: "fa-solid fa-robot"  # corresponding Font Awesome icon name (without fa prefix)
 ---
 # Welcome to our Virtual Lab!
 Welcome to Project LEIA.
-This is a virtual lab of computer scientists, clinicians, and engineers interested in pooling together resources for improving fairness in Artificial Intelligence models used in healthcare.
+This is a virtual lab of computer scientists, clinicians, and engineers interested in pooling together resources for improving fairness in Artificial Intelligence (AI) models used in healthcare.
 # Navigating this Webpage
 We have structured this webpage as follows: